sinesy/GitBookLegacy/3-1-7-Windows-list.md

 The window container has always a layout that requires at least one panel at center \(which will be streched in all direction, by occupying the whole window container\).
 Up to 5 panels can be added to that container, using these regions: left, right, top, bottom, center.
 For panels added to left or right the panel width is required.
 For panels added to top or bottom the panel height is required.
-A panel can be:
+A pane can be a container or a data panel.

+Supported containers are:

-* a  **subpanel**  – having the same layout of the window container \(up to 5 panels\), so you can arrange any number of panels in the end, through nested panels
+* a  **subpanel \(generic panel\)**  – having the same layout of the window container \(up to 5 panels\), so you can arrange any number of panels in the end, through nested panels
 * a  **folder container**  – it contains a set of folders, where a folder can be any kind of panel.
 The user can show any of these folders by clicking on the folder title.
 Additional javascript methods are available in order to programmatically show any folder, through the following method:

   **setActiveTab\(‘folderContainerIdentifier’,panelIndex\);**